 2. It’s 100% bio-based, so no added plasticizers (Italy’s Mazzucchelli doesn’t add any, FYI).

 3. It’s made by a reputable manufacturer with workplace safety and proper chemical disposal systems in place.
-Italian cellulose acetate is widely considered the trusted eco gold standard, mostly due to Europe’s strict REACH chemical standards.
-This means we get non toxic sunglasses, too.
+Italian cellulose acetate is widely considered the trusted eco gold standard due to Europe’s strict REACH chemical standards.

 Unfortunately, most environmentally friendly sunglasses are not fully compostable yet because sustainable lens technology doesn’t quite have the same framework.